RattleBrattle/Autonomous-Line-following-Vehicle-/README.md

 ### Contributing

-Tell me your thoughts and ideas on how to make this project even better or faster!.
+Tell me your thoughts and ideas on how to make this project even better or faster!

 You can contact me by email at: baselmohamed802@gmail.com.

 [or message me at LinkedIn!](www.linkedin.com/in/basel-sayed-b11534243)

 ### License